qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - why can't i download a pdf attachment
 - its absolutely useless if i can't open any attachments or pdf
 - i can't seem to open pdf files on here
-- can't open pdf files in all tbsp in a best
+- can't open pdf files in all emails in a best
 - i can't open any pdf attachment can you please fix the issues in a best
 - how do i add a pdf attachment
 - pdf attachments not showing in the mail